kubkon/zelf/README.md

 ## Usage

 ```
-zelf [-ahlSsr] [--help] <FILE>
+Usage: zelf [options] file

+General Options:
+-a, --all                Equivalent of having all flags on
+-h, --file-header        Display ELF file header
+-l, --program-headers    Display program headers (if any)
+-S, --section-headers    Display section headers
+-s, --symbols            Display symbol table
+-r, --relocs             Display relocations (if any)
 --help                   Display this help and exit
-        -a, --all               Equivalent to having all flags on
-        -h, --file-header       Display the ELF file header
-        -l, --program-headers   Display the programs' headers
-        -S, --section-headers   Display the sections' header
-        -s, --symbols           Display the symbol table
-        -r, --relocs            Display the relocations (if present)
 ```

 Currently supported flags.
 More to come.